tien4112004/datn-be/README.md

 ## DATN Backend

-A Spring Boot microservices backend for the DATN project, with support for authentication, presentation, and API gateway services.
+A Spring Boot modular monolith backend for the DATN project, built with Spring Modulith, featuring authentication, document management, AI services, and API gateway functionality in a single deployable application.

 <!-- Add table of contents -->